 Multiple studies have demonstrated correlations between patients' understanding of their prognoses and health care decisions, medical outcomes, or psychological adjustment near the EOL.
 However, differences in study methodology, patient populations, measures of prognostic understanding, and the endpoint studied as the primary outcome preclude definitive conclusions about the relevance of the correlations.
 Furthermore, causality can only be inferred, given the cross-sectional nature of most studies.
 Nonetheless, a summary of the published data organized by the measure of prognostic understanding may provide insight into the decision-making processes of patients with advanced cancer.

 As it stands, evidence suggests that oncology clinicians often do not elicit or clarify patient preferences and, ultimately, fail to provide care consistent with their preferences.
-For example, a 2011 study of 128 patients with newly diagnosed advanced-stage lung cancer found that:
+For example, a 2011 study [

 Although the optimal way to elicit patient preferences is uncertain, a few studies have shed light on this topic.
 Patients with advanced cancer have several preferences of potential significance to planning the transition to EOL care, including: